d2l-ai/d2l-en/chapter_introduction/index.md

   and :citet:`Jia.Song.He.ea.2018` pushed the size up to 64,000 observations, reducing training time for the ResNet-50 model on the ImageNet dataset to less than 7 minutes.
-  By comparison, initially training times were measured in the order of days.
+  By comparison, training times were initially in the order of days.
 * The ability to parallelize computation has also contributed to progress in *reinforcement learning*.
   This has led to significant progress in computers achieving